Chantix vs NRT: Which Works Better?

 Nasal spray:

-The honest comparison: Varenicline has more systemic side effects (nausea, sleep issues) because it’s a drug that affects your brain chemistry.
+The honest comparison: Varenicline has more systemic side effects (nausea, sleep issues) because it directly affects brain chemistry.
 NRT side effects are mostly local (skin irritation, mouth issues) and generally milder.
-However, NRT side effects are constant — that itchy patch is there for 12 weeks.
-Many people rate the overall tolerability as similar.
+That said, NRT side effects stick around for the full treatment duration.
+Many people rate overall tolerability as roughly similar.

 Cost Comparison